AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 processes boxes needs to check for + arrays of a certain element type only.
 Separated checks for other vector types are not needed.

-As still, it was never discussed yet, how custom boxing is finally performed, for now all that is needed to know that the \e injective boxing of objects of type \c std::vector to one-dimensional array types can be enabled per compilation unit, by simply including header file
+Because it was not discussed yet, how custom boxing is performed, for now the important takeaway is that the \e injective boxing of objects of type \c std::vector to one-dimensional array types can be enabled per compilation unit, by simply including header-file
-\alibheader{compatibility/std_boxing.hpp}.
+\implude{Compatibility.StdBoxtraits}.

 If so, we can feed method \b ProcessArray sampled above with objects of type vector: